linode/docs/docs/guides/development/frameworks/angular/getting-started-angular/index.md

 export class AppModule { }
     {{< /file >}}

-1. Create the service, to be named `UserService` in this example:
+1. Create the service, to be named `UserService` in this example.

         ng generate service user

     This creates a `src/app/user.service.ts` file with the skeleton of an Angular service.
 As you can see in the next example, services are designated with the injectable decorator (`@Injectable`).
 This allows them to be dependency injected into components.

 1. Add the `HttpClient` and associated modules to the service, and implement the functionality to fetch the list of users.
 In this example, `src/assets/users.json` contains the list of users.
-You can also use the URL for a web service API here instead:
+You can also use the URL for a web service API here instead.

     {{< file "src/app/user.service.ts" >}}
 import { Injectable } from '@angular/core';